 Field-hunting tip

-Look in hydrothermal tin deposits country — that is the host setting where sigloite typically forms.
+Look in hydrothermal tin deposits country, the host setting where sigloite typically forms.
 If you start seeing vauxite, paravauxite, metavauxite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, radiating clusters habit, so train your eye for that shape before scanning the outcrop.